pdietl/bash-arg-parse/README.md

 # Restrictions on Public API Function Arguments
 - `command` and `opt_name` must be valid Bash variable names
-- `opt_arg_type` is only `exsistent_file` as of now.
+- `opt_arg_type` is only `existent_file` as of now.
 This creates a check that a provided argument is a file that exists

 # Examples